bittricky/yt-random-video/README.md

 # YouTube Random Video Button

+> Do you ever feel like youtube knows you too well?
+This script lets you explore random videos with a single click.

-A Tampermonkey userscript that adds a "Random Video" button to YouTube's navigation bar, allowing users to discover random YouTube videos with a single click.
+A Tampermonkey userscript that adds a "Random Video" button to YouTube's navigation bar, allowing users to discover random YouTube videos.

 ## Prerequisites